-If you bought a new Windows 10 computer and signed in using your Microsoft account, your device will be encrypted by Windows and the encryption key will be stored automatically on OneDrive.
-This is nothing new actually and has been aroud since Windows 8, but certain questions relating to its security have been raised recently.
+If you bought a new Windows 11/10 computer and signed in using your Microsoft account, your device will be encrypted by Windows and the encryption key will be stored automatically on OneDrive.
+This is nothing new actually and has been around since Windows 8, but certain questions relating to its security have been raised recently.

 For this feature to be available, your hardware must support connected standby that meets with the Windows Hardware Certification Kit (HCK) requirements for TPM and SecureBoot on ConnectedStandby systems.
 If your device supports this feature, you will see the setting under Settings > System > About.
 Here you can turn off or turn on Device Encryption.

-Disk or Device Encryption in Windows 10 is a very good feature which is turned on by default on Windows 10.
-What this feature does is that it encrytps your device and then store the encryption key to OneDrive, in your Microsoft Account.
+Disk or Device Encryption in Windows 11/10 is a very good feature that is turned on by default on Windows 10.
+What this feature does is that it encrypts your device and then stores the encryption key to OneDrive, in your Microsoft Account.

 Device encryption is enabled automatically so that the device is always protected, says TechNet.
 The following list outlines the way this is accomplished: